HelderAntunes/competitive-programming/README.md

-# Solved problems in UVa and SPOJ
+# Solved problems in some OJs

-Solved problems in some OJs.
 Problems are categorized as much as possible.